AustinNgs/SFDA/README.md

 # SFDA: Domain Adaptation with Source Subject Fusion Based On Multi-source And Single-target Fall Risk Assessment
-Code release for Domain Adaptation with Source Subject Fusion (SFDA)
+- Code release for Domain Adaptation with Source Subject Fusion (SFDA)
+- Users could implement their own project by code here but do not forget to cite

 ## Requirements
 - python 3.6+